Watch the Video Tutorial

 When you want to place an image of a hard-edged object in a page layout without its background, a clipping path is the way to go.

 The Pen Tool takes centre stage in this lesson.
 We’ll use it to draw around an object to hide its background when it’s placed in a page layout.
-The benefit of a Clipping Path is that it has a sharp edge.
-That can also be a disadvantage.
+The benefit of a clipping path is that it has a sharp edge.
+It will cut out the object with as clean an edge as possible.
 Clipping paths are appropriate when the object to be clipped has a hard edge.
 If your subject has curly hair, a clipping path is not the way to go.

 Clip the Clamp